Monday, June 5, 2023

 DMK drops Tamil Nadu Finance Minister Palanivel Thiaga Rajan from list of star speakers, sparks debate

-Meanwhile, Chief Minister MK Stalin is said to be planning a rejig of the Tamil Nadu Cabinet before an upcoming foreign trip to attract investments.
+Meanwhile, Chief Minister MK Stalin is planning a rejig of the Tamil Nadu Cabinet before an upcoming foreign trip to attract investments.

 Tamil Nadu Finance Minister Palanivel Thiaga Rajan (PTR) was recently dropped from the list of star speakers at public meetings of the ruling DMK.